 Congratulations on the new home.
 But hang on.
-The garbage disposal isn’t working as it should.
-The hot water doesn’t seem to be hot anymore.
+The garbage disposal isn’t working as it should and the hot water doesn’t seem to be hot anymore.
 A home warranty can ease the headaches and financial strain of fixing or replacing appliances and home systems, but any contract will require much more than a glance.

 A policy can be purchased directly from a home warranty company at any time, not just upon a move-in.
 In some cases, the seller may provide a home warranty with the sale of the home.

 Home warranties can help protect new homeowners and existing owners from troubles here and there, but is a home warranty really worth it?

 A home warranty—different from homeowners insurance—covers specific items such as home systems (things like the HVAC system), washers and dryers, kitchen appliances, pool equipment, garbage disposals, and exposed electrical work.

 Homeowners insurance, on the other hand, covers theft and damage to a home from perils like fire, wind, and lightning strikes.

 While homeowners insurance is typically required by a mortgage company, home warranties are optional.

 Price of a Home Warranty

 The cost of a home warranty can range from $350 to $600 a year, possibly more for coverage for items not on the stock home warranty list.
 Extras may include pool systems and septic systems.

 Those who purchase a home warranty will pay that annual premium.
 If they do call in a service provider, they will likely have to pay a fee for service calls, too.